-ITV's first serious attempt to fill in the sizable hole in the Saturday morning ITV schedule.
+ITV's first serious attempt to fill in the sizable hole in their Saturday morning schedule.

 The show started at around 9.55 am and had two hours plus to fill until World of Sport came along at 12.15 pm.
-Actress Sally James had been chosen to front the show which saw her interview glam rockers both major and minor in the Pop Scene section, while the remainder of the show saw her introducing recent episodes of The Partridge Family, 60's repeats of Gerry Anderson shows, Tarzan and The Addams Family, Junior Police 5 and any promo films that record companies chucked their way.
+Actress Sally James had been chosen to front the show which saw her interview glam rockers both major and minor in the Pop Scene section, while the remainder of the show saw her introducing recent episodes of The Partridge Family, repeats of Gerry Anderson shows, Tarzan, The Addams Family, Junior Police 5 and any promo clips that record companies chucked their way.

 Talking to Music Week in 1978 she explained "They wanted someone with a lot of tv experience who would know about timing, editing on air, and so on.
 It was at first simply an announcing job, and we later tried to think of a way of expanding it to get more viewer involvement, and started getting requests and birthday messages, that sort of thing.
 Then we decided to invite pop guests on the programme.
 The first one was Gary Glitter.
 The idea took off, and my few minutes between the seven segments expanded to half an hour over the morning."

-Writer and broadcaster Michael Wale was given a thirty minute segment called London Bridge, which he would also interview visiting pop stars.
-Mike Smith was the show's producer, but then took over the handling of Saturday Scene as it was likely James herself had been the show's unofficial producer.
+Writer and broadcaster Michael Wale was given a thirty minute segment of Saturday Scene called London Bridge, in which he would also interview visiting pop stars.
+Mike Smith, the producer of London Bridge, later took over the production of the whole of Saturday Scene.
+It was likely James herself had been the show's unofficial producer up to that point.

-In September 1975 Sally was given something more appropriate to introduce.
-London Weekend had commissioned Mike Mansfield's Supersonic.
-This was to be the last hurrah for glam and suited Saturday morning's perfectly.
-While in November, Saturday Scene hosted the British Pop Awards featuring everyone from Linda Lewis to The Wombles.
+In September 1975 Sally was given something more appropriate to introduce on a Saturday morning as London Weekend had commissioned Mike Mansfield's pop show Supersonic.
+It was to be the last hurrah for British glam and suited Saturday morning's perfectly.
+Later in November, Saturday Scene hosted the British Pop Awards featuring everyone from Linda Lewis to The Wombles.

-In August 1976 Saturday Scene also found room for the short-
+In August 1976 Saturday Scene found room for Mansfield's short-

 What the producers of the show were not aware of was the competition coming from